AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 ### FutureDNS

-[FutureDNS](https://futuredns.me/) is a privacy friendly DNS service that blocks ads, trackers, malware and that does not log any data.
+[FutureDNS](https://futuredns.me/) is a privacy friendly DNS service with OpenNIC support that blocks ads, trackers, malware and that does not log any data.

 |Anycast Network | Address                    |                                                        |
 |----------------|------------------------------------------------------------------|------------------|